awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-functiondefinitionversion-function.md

 <a name="aws-properties-greengrass-functiondefinitionversion-function-description"></a>A function is a Lambda function that's referenced from an AWS IoT Greengrass group\.
 The function is deployed to a Greengrass core where it runs locally\.
 For more information, see [Run Lambda Functions on the AWS IoT Greengrass Core](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

-<a name="aws-properties-greengrass-functiondefinitionversion-function-inheritance"></a> In an AWS CloudFormation template, the `Functions` property of the [ `AWS::Greengrass::FunctionDefinitionVersion` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-functiondefinitionversion.html) resource contains a list of `Function` property types\.
+<a name="aws-properties-greengrass-functiondefinitionversion-function-inheritance"></a> In an AWS CloudFormation template, the `Functions` property of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-functiondefinitionversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-functiondefinitionversion.html) resource contains a list of `Function` property types\.

 ## Syntax<a name="aws-properties-greengrass-functiondefinitionversion-function-syntax"></a>